surged20/wjmais/README.md

 - Ability scores and proficiency may be configured as needed.
 - Roll weapon attacks and other items directly from the sheet.
 - Roll ability checks or saving throws for the ship by clicking the appropriate ability.

+### Cone of Movement

+- By default, the cone of movement template is bound to `m`.
+This key may be changed in *Configure Controls*.
+Select a wildjammer ship token and use the bound key to toggle the cone of movement template on and off.

 ## Licenses